rockettheme/docs/Docs/phpbb/start/install.md

 The **Database Configuration** page establishes a connection to the database on which phpBB3 will be hosted.
 This database does not have to be exclusive to phpBB3, though it certainly can be.

-1. **Database Type** Select which type of database you'll be connecting phpBB3 to.
+1. **Database Type** Select which type of database you will be connecting phpBB3 to.

 2. **Database Server Hostname or DSN** The server hostname or DSN of your database.
 This is usually `localhost`.